Eagles (band): 1971–1973: Formation and early releases

-The group's eponymous debut album was recorded in England in February 1972 with producer Glyn Johns.
+The group's self-titled debut album was recorded in England in February 1972 with producer Glyn Johns.
 Johns was impressed by the harmony singing of the band, and he has been credited with shaping the band into "the country-rock band with those high-flyin' harmonies".
 Released on June 1, 1972, Eagles was a breakthrough success, yielding three Top 40 singles.
 The first single and lead track, "Take It Easy", was a song written by Frey with his neighbor and fellow country-folk rocker Jackson Browne.
 Browne had written the first verse of the song, but got stalled on the second verse after the line "I'm standing on a corner in Winslow, Arizona."
 Frey completed the verse, and Browne carried on to finish the song.
 The song reached number 12 on the Billboard Hot 100, and was followed by the bluesy "Witchy Woman" and the soft country rock ballad "Peaceful Easy Feeling", charting at number 9 and number 22 respectively.
 The group were one of the support acts for Yes on their Close to the Edge Tour.

 Their second album, Desperado, took Old West outlaws for its theme, drawing comparisons between their lifestyles and modern rock stars.
 During these recording sessions, Henley and Frey began collaborating.
 They co-wrote eight of the album's eleven songs, including "Tequila Sunrise" and "Desperado", two of the group's most popular songs.
 The album was less successful than the first, reaching only number 41 on the US Billboard 200 and yielding two singles, "Tequila Sunrise", which reached number 61 on the Billboard Hot 100 and "Outlaw Man", which peaked at number 59.
 With Henley and Frey co-writing the bulk of the album, the album marked a significant change for the band.
-The pair also began to dominate in terms of leadership; the early assumption had been that Leadon and Meisner as veteran musicians would have a greater influence on the band.
+The pair also began to dominate in terms of leadership; the early assumption had been that Leadon and Meisner, as veteran musicians, would have a greater influence on the band.